Jacinda Ardern reveals Harry and Meghan's wedding present from New Zealand

 Peters said he would be meeting his Chinese counterpart and other organisations, officials and ministers.

-Asked whether he would be drumming up interest in investment in New Zealand infrstructure projects, Peters said that was not his role but would ensure the message from ministers was carried.
+Asked whether he would be drumming up interest in investment in New Zealand infrastructure projects, Peters said that was not his role but would ensure the message from ministers was carried.

 On...the spread of mycoplasma bovis to Waikato